 - A clear definition of the goals to be achieved and the tasks required creates a concrete focus, leads quickly to optimal results and effective use of working time.

 - During virtual collaboration, the focus can get lost with the increased number of appointments, possible distractions from outside and constantly incoming e-mails.
 It helps to make oneself and the team more aware of the focus every day.

 To create an environment in which transparency and honesty are given a safe space.

 - Creating a setting that encourages open communication – both project-related and personal – to learn from each other, daring to do something new together and being open to change.

 - Virtual collaboration represents a change in the way we have been working up to now, which requires a certain openness to experimenting with new formats, methods, tools and processes

 To commit to a goal and engage in finding ways to achieve it.

 - Sense & purpose, as well as the concrete added value of a project or the task, is defined and communicated.
 Answering the question “Why am I getting involved here?” is an enormous intrinsic motivation factor.

 - Achieving this goal is also the guide for daily activities in the virtual working world, supports focused as well as time-efficient work and motivates to overcome challenges on this path.

-For more information on the Digital Workplace, the EFS Methodology Toolbox, tools and other approaches to remote working click here.
 With our unique approach to remote working, agile values and a clear understanding of roles, even large workshops lasting several days, such as a Program Increment (PI) Planning with more than 100 people, are possible.